w3c/wai-curricula/content/designer/navigation.md

 * identify related requirements for developers to:
   * code landmarks and headings appropriately
   * make navigational mechanisms usable with the keyboard and other input devices
-  * provide clear and descriptive names for landmarks and headings
+  * implement clear and descriptive names for landmarks and headings

 ## Competencies

-Skills required for this module:

-[To be developed.]

 Skills required for this module: